Whiteknight/CastIron/docs/mapping.md

 CastIron provides two types which can be used:

-* `CastIron.Sql.Mapping.ConstructorFinder` which uses the "best" heuristic above and
+* `CastIron.Sql.Mapping.BestMatchConstructorFinder` which uses the "best" heuristic above and
 * `CastIron.Sql.Mapping.DefaultOnlyConstructorFinder` which only uses the default parameterless constructor, and forces all columns to map to public properties.

 Instead of these two, you can provide your own custom instance if you want to have different behavior.